japila-books/spark-sql-internals/docs/WindowSpec-Window.md

-title: Window Utility

-# Window Utility Object -- Defining Window Specification
+# Window Utility -- Defining Window Specification

 `Window` utility object is a <<methods, set of static methods>> to define a <<WindowSpec.md#, window specification>>.